 There are 2 ways to ensure New Brunswick water is pathogen free:

-- Buy Bottled Water – You can skip the lines and have Culligan Dealers of New Brunswick bottled water delivered to your door.
+- Buy Bottled Water – You can skip the lines and have Culligan of Rothesay bottled water delivered to your door.

 - Treat your water at your home or business by boiling your water or one of the methods described below.

 Four ways to eliminate viruses, bacteria, and pathogens from your water:

 - Chlorination – This is what most municipalities use because it’s cheap and the disinfectant remains in the water from the treatment plant through miles and miles of plumbing and into your home.
 So if there’s a water main break along the way, the chlorine remaining in the water still keeps your water safe from living organisms.

 - Ultraviolet (UV) Light Filters – UV lights are a water treatment option that allows water to flow through and kill all organisms that pass by the light.
 If you’ve ever had sunburn you have a basic idea of how light can kill living cells.
 This method is very effective and is used in bottled water plants, in Bottle-Free Coolers, and can even be installed in your home.

 - Ozonation – This method injects ozone into water to kill living organisms.
 It’s often used in bottled water facilities however it’s more costly than the first 2 options.